Game Night: CIF Playoffs – Semi-Finals

 Valley Christian (9-3) at San Dimas (7-5)

 San Dimas rallied to beat Rowland in the first round and then rolled over Poly Riverside last week.
 Jacob Gallegos has been running wild.
 Valley Christian has won five straight including its last two playoff games over Chino and Warren.
-The Defenders like to throw it.
-Graham Lunzer has passed for over 2,000 yards and 23 touchdowns.
-The question is can they stop San Dimas’ running attack?
+The Defenders like to throw it around the yard but the question is can they stop San Dimas’ running attack?
 It’s tough to deal with if you haven’t seen it before.
 Saints run into the Finals.

 San Dimas 28 Valley Christian 21